Anandamide: Behavior

+Cortical glutamatergic transmission may be modulated by endocannabinoids during stress and fear habituation.

+Obesity and liver disease

+Blockade of CB1 receptors was found to improve lipid resistance and lipid profile in obese subjects with type 2 diabetes.
+Elevated anandamide levels are found in people with nonalcoholic fatty liver disease, nonalcoholic steatohepatitis, and liver fibrosis.

+Topical effects

+The American Academy of Dermatology has named topical anandamide a promising therapy for cutaneous lupus erythematosus.

+Biosynthesis

 In humans, anandamide is biosynthesized from N-arachidonoyl phosphatidylethanolamine (NAPE).
-In turn NAPE arises by transfer of arachidonic acid from lecithin to the free amine of cephalin through an N-acyltransferase enzyme.
-Anandamide synthesis from NAPE occurs via multiple pathways and includes enzymes such as phospholipase A2, phospholipase C and N-acetylphosphatidylethanolamine-hydrolysing phospholipase D (NAPE-PLD).
+In turn, NAPE arises by transfer of arachidonic acid from lecithin to the free amine of cephalin through an N-acyltransferase enzyme.
+Anandamide synthesis from NAPE occurs via multiple pathways and includes enzymes such as phospholipase A2, phospholipase C and N-acetylphosphatidylethanolamine-hydrolysing phospholipase D (NAPE-PLD), with other key enzymes yet to be identified.

 The crystal structure of NAPE-PLD in complex with phosphatidylethanolamine and deoxycholate shows how the cannabinoid anandamide is generated from membrane N-acylphosphatidylethanolamines (NAPEs), and reveals that bile acids – which are mainly involved in the absorption of lipids in the small intestine – modulate its biogenesis.

+Metabolism

 Endogenous anandamide is present at very low levels and has a very short half-life due to the action of the enzyme fatty acid amide hydrolase (FAAH), which breaks it down into free arachidonic acid and ethanolamine.
 Studies of piglets show that dietary levels of arachidonic acid and other essential fatty acids affect the levels of anandamide and other endocannabinoids in the brain.
 High fat diet feeding in mice increases levels of anandamide in the liver and increases lipogenesis.
-This suggests that anandamide may play a role in the development of obesity, at least in rodents.
+Anandamide may be relevant to the development of obesity, at least in rodents.

-Paracetamol (called acetaminophen in the US and Canada) is metabolically combined with arachidonic acid by FAAH to form AM404.
-This metabolite of paracetamol is a potent agonist at the TRPV1 vanilloid receptor, a weak agonist at both CB1 and CB2 receptors, and an inhibitor of anandamide reuptake.
-As a result, anandamide levels in the body and brain are elevated.
-In this fashion, paracetamol acts as a pro-drug for a cannabimimetic metabolite.
-This action may be partially or fully responsible for the analgesic effects of paracetamol.
+Paracetamol (known as acetaminophen in the US and Canada) is metabolically combined with arachidonic acid by FAAH to form AM404.
+This metabolite is a potent agonist at the TRPV1 vanilloid receptor, a weak agonist at both CB1 and CB2 receptors, and an inhibitor of anandamide reuptake.
+Consequently, anandamide levels in the body and brain are elevated.
+Thus, paracetamol acts as a pro-drug for a cannabimimetic metabolite, which may be partially or fully responsible for its analgesic effects.